 I often draw on the bonsai community to learn the fine points of applied conifer culture.
 A good rule of thumb in determining winter survival of container-grown plants is to add two zones to your USDA Growing Zone and work accordingly.
 I can winter-treat a Zone 3 plant like it is a Zone 5 plant and since I live in Zone 5, it’s good to go.
 Contrarily, a Zone 5 plant in container culture needs to be treated like it is a Zone 7 plant, meaning that I have to augment protection to ensure survival and requisite dormancy in Zone 5 conditions.
 And so on.

 In the bonsai world, there appear to be two general cold-temperature thresholds of importance in overwintering temperate plants.
 The first is ~23degF when immature root mortality occurs and the second is around ~10degF when mature root mortality can occur.
 Such temperatures are not found at fine root depth in trees growing in the ground but are certainly possible in container culture.
 There is obviously only a relatively small soil mass with comparatively low thermal inertia in a pot as compared to that of the ground.
 So unprotected container plants are subjected to wide temperature fluctuations and freeze-thaw cycles unlike their naturally grown counterparts.
-The above-ground portion of the plants is as expected more robust than the root systems, the latter having the protection/stability of the good earth.
+The above-ground portion of the plants is as expected more robust than the root systems that require the protection/stability of the good earth.
 However, once new growth starts in early spring, the buds are easily killed if the ambient temperature drops below about 28 degF.
 So you have to be especially vigilant for late winter/early spring freezes affecting plants released from winter storage.

-Strategies to improve winter survival include cold frames, unheated garage or basement storage, putting the containers in contact with the ground, mulching the entire pot up to the base of the lowest needles, and adding wind protection to reduce needle water losses on plants with frozen roots that cannot replace such losses.
+Strategies to improve winter survival include cold frames, unheated garage or basement storage, polyhouses, putting the containers in contact with the ground, mulching the entire pot up to the base of the lowest needles, and adding wind protection to reduce needle water losses on plants with frozen roots that cannot replace such losses.
 Wrapping a tree directly in burlap is not good for the trees (bud abrasion is a particular risk) but burlap is excellent when used as a wind break.
-I use 5′ high burlap on the fenced north side of my large-container conifer area and I also strung it between the posts on the east and west sides of my growing porch where I keep my Zone 3 and lower containers in their winter cedar boxes.
+I use 5′ high burlap on the fenced north side of my large-container conifer area and I also string it between the posts on the east and west sides of my south-facing growing porch where I keep my Zone 3 and lower containers in their winter cedar boxes.

 Published 3 January 2019

-Last update 31 January 2019
+Last update 12 November 2019